 - lethal fetal abnormalities

 In addition, each type of tocolytic drug has risks for women with certain conditions.
-For example, women with diabetes or thyroid problems should not receive ritodrine, and women with serious liver or kidney problems should not receive prostaglandin synthetase inhibitors.
+For example, women with diabetes or thyroid problems shouldn’t receive ritodrine, and women with serious liver or kidney problems shouldn’t receive prostaglandin synthetase inhibitors.

 Antibiotics are routinely given to women in preterm labor when the bag of water surrounding the fetus has broken.
 This is because ruptured membranes put a woman and her baby at greater risk for infection.

-What are the Benefits of Antibiotics?
+What are the benefits of antibiotics?

 It’s possible that antibiotics may delay or prevent preterm birth by treating conditions (such as infections) that can cause preterm birth.
-On the other hand, it’s unclear whether antibiotics can delay delivery for women who are in preterm labor but have not broken their water.
+On the other hand, it’s unclear whether antibiotics can delay delivery for women who are in preterm labor but haven’t broken their water.
 For now, using antibiotics to help treat all preterm labor remains controversial.

 Most healthcare providers test women for the bacteria about a month before their due date.
 The test involves taking swab samples from the lower vagina and rectum.
-Because it can take two or three days for test results to be returned, the general practice is to go ahead and begin treating a woman for GBS before confirmation of infection if a woman is in preterm labor.
-Most doctors think that this presumptive treatment is justified because as many as one in four women test positive for GBS.
+Because it can take two or three days for test results to be returned, the general practice is to begin treating a woman for GBS before confirmation of infection if a woman is in preterm labor.
+Most doctors think that this practice is justified because as many as one in four women test positive for GBS.

-What are the Risks of Antibiotics?
+What are the risks of antibiotics?

 In addition, some women may have allergic reactions to particular antibiotics.
-Women with known allergies to antibiotics should receive alternative antibiotics or none at all, following the recommendations of health professionals familiar with the mother’s risks (Sayres, 2010).
+A woman with known allergies to antibiotics should receive alternative antibiotics or none at all, following the recommendations of health professionals familiar with the mother’s risks.